 For the next six years, the family crisscrossed the Southeast and West as Tom opened hotels for the Inter-Continental chain in his position of Food & Beverage Director.
 Janice, in the meantime, took on the most important job of all – raising their children.
 But this was also the period during which she developed her knowledge of remodeling and decorating as the family moved from one “fixer-upper” to the next.
 Needless to say, her experience paid off when she became full-time project manager for the biggest fixer-upper of all, The Old Wailuku Inn at Ulupono.
 Happily, the Fairbanks were able to return home to Maui in 1988 where Tom served as the Maui Inter-Continental’s Food & Beverage Director for four years.
 Janice began working for Imua Rehab, a non-profit social services agency where she eventually became Executive Director.
 In 1992, Tom joined the Kā‘anapali Beach Hotel, “Maui’s Most Hawaiian Hotel,” as its Food & Beverage Director.

 In 2006, daughter Shelly Harris joined the “family business” after almost two decades in retail and retail management.
 It is often her cheerful voice that greets folks who call the Inn.
-Her husband Brian is a high school teacher and football coach.
-Their children attend Kamehameha Schools Maui Campus.
-In addition to demanding careers, the Fairbanks family has always found time for community service – they have donated their time and energy to such diverse organizations as the Jaycees, Camp Imua, the Maui Food Bank and Maui United Way.
+In addition to demanding careers, the Fairbanks family has always found time for community service – they have donated their time and energy to such diverse organizations as the Kiwanis, Camp Imua, the Maui Food Bank and Maui United Way.
 When son Thomas Jr. entered college in 1995, the couple decided it was time to “do their dream.”
 They both remembered the Hawai‘i of their childhoods and, loving the “Hawai‘i that used to be,” focused their considerable energies on The Old Wailuku Inn at Ulupono, which opened its doors in September 1997.